Model-free Vehicle Tracking and State Estimation in Point Cloud Sequences: Related Work

 \subsection{Point Cloud Completion}

-Following the paradigm of PCN~\cite{PCN}, people can complete point clouds with neural networks trained from artificial CAD models in graphics datasets, such as ShapeNet~\cite{shapenet}. ~\cite{joint-lucey, LeveragingShapeCompletion} adopt the same idea for vehicles, which is the specific class of interest in this paper.
-However, these methods could hardly scale up as CAD models are expensive to acquire and limited to some categories.
-Recently, Gu \textit{\etal}~\cite{weakly-completion} discards the need for CAD models by leveraging multi-view sensors.
+Following the paradigm of PCN~\cite{PCN}, researchers can complete point clouds with neural networks trained from artificial CAD models in graphics datasets like ShapeNet~\cite{shapenet}. ~\cite{joint-lucey}\cite{LeveragingShapeCompletion} adopt the same idea for vehicles.
+However, these methods could hardly scale up as CAD models are expensive and limited to some categories.
+Recently, Gu \textit{\etal}~\cite{weakly-completion} discards the need for CAD models by using multi-view sensors.
 But multi-view sensor information are also not universal for real-world scenarios.